 DetailsMade in USA.

 DirectionsDo not take more than directed.
-The smallest effect dose should be used.
 Do not take longer than 10 days, unless directed by a doctor (see WARNINGS).
-Adults and Children 12 Years and Over: Take 1 caplet every 4 to 6 hours while symptoms persist.
-If pain or fever does not respond to 1 tablet, 2 caplets may be used.
-Do not exceed 6 caplets in 24 hours, unless directed by doctor.
-Children Under 12 Years: Ask a doctor.
+Adults and Children 12 Years and Over: Take 2 caplets at bedtime.
+Do not take more than 2 caplets in 24 hours.
 Read all WARNINGS and directions before use.
 Keep carton.
 Store at 20-25 degrees C (68-77 degrees F).
 Avoid excessive heat above 40 degrees C (104 degrees F).
-Temporarily relieves minor aches and pains due to headache, toothache, backache, menstrual cramps, the common cold, muscular aches, minor pain of arthritis.
-Temporarily reduces fever.
+For relief of occasional sleeplessness when associated with minor aches and pains.
+Helps you fall asleep and stay asleep.

 Advil side effects: Allergy Alert: Ibuprofen may cause a severe allergic reaction, especially in people allergic to aspirin.
-Symptoms may include hives; facial swelling; asthma (wheezing); shock; skin reddening; rash; blisters.
+Symptoms may include: hives; facial swelling; asthma (wheezing); shock; skin reddening; rash; blisters.
 If an allergic reaction occurs, stop use and seek medical help right away.
-Stomach Bleeding Warning: This product contains a nonsteroidal anti-inflammatory drug (NSAID), which may cause stomach bleeding.
+Stomach Bleeding Warning: This product contains a nonsteroidal anti-inflammatory drug (NASID), which may cause stomach bleeding.
 The chance is higher if you: are age 60 or older; have had stomach ulcers or bleeding problems; take a blood thinning (anticoagulant) or steroid drug; take other drugs containing an NSAID [aspirin, ibuprofen, naproxen, or others]; have 3 or more alcoholic drinks every day while using this product; take more or for a longer time than directed.
-Do not use if you have every had an allergic reaction to any other pain reliever/fever reducer; right before or after heart surgery.
-Ask a doctor before use if you have problems or serious side effects from taking pain relievers or fever reducers; stomach problems that last or come back, such as heartburn, upset stomach, or stomach pain; ulcers; bleeding problems; high blood pressure; heart or kidney disease; taken a diuretic; reached age 60 or older.
-Ask a doctor or pharmacist before use if you are taking any other drugs containing an NSAID (prescription or nonprescription); taking a blood thinning (anticoagulant) or steroid drug; under a doctor's care for any serious condition; taking aspirin to prevent heart attack or stroke, because ibuprofen may decrease this benefit of aspirin; taking any other drug.
-When using this product: take with food or milk if stomach upset occurs; long term continuous use may increase the risk of heart attack or stroke.
+Do not use if you have ever had an allergic reaction to any other pain reliever/fever reducer; unless you have time for a full night's sleep; in children under 12 years of age; right before or after heart surgery; with any other product containing diphenhydramine, even one used on skin; if you have sleeplessness without pain.
+Ask a doctor before use if you have a breathing problem such as emphysema or chronic bronchitis; problems or serious side effects from taking pain relievers or fever reducers; stomach problems that last or come back, such as heartburn, upset stomach or stomach pain; ulcers; bleeding problems; high blood pressure; heart or kidney disease; taken a diuretic; reached age 60 or older; glaucoma; trouble urinating due to an enlarged prostate gland.
+Ask a doctor or pharmacist before use if you are taking sedatives or tranquilizers, or any other sleep-aid; taking any other drug containing an NSAID (prescription or nonprescription); under a doctor's care for any continuing medical illness; taking any other antihistamines; taking a blood thinning (anticoagulant) or steroid drug; taking aspirin for heart attack or stroke, because ibuprofen may decrease this benefit of aspirin; taking any other drug.
+When using this product drowsiness will occur; avoid alcoholic drinks; do not drive a motor vehicle or operate machinery; take with food or milk if stomach upset occurs; long term continuous use may increase the risk of heart attack or stroke.
 Stop use and ask a doctor if you feel faint, vomit blood, or have bloody or black stools.
-These are signs of stomach bleeding; pain gets worse or lasts more than 10 days; fever gets worse or lasts more than 3 days; stomach pain or upset gets worse or lasts; redness or swelling is present in the painful area; any new symptoms appear.
+These are signs of stomach bleeding; pain gets worse or lasts more than 10 days; sleeplessness persists continuously for more than 2 weeks.
+Insomnia may be a symptom of a serious underlying medical illness; stomach pain or upset gets worse or lasts; redness or swelling is present in the painful area; any new symptoms appear.
 If pregnant or breast-feeding, ask a health professional before use.
 It is especially important not to use ibuprofen during the last 3 months of pregnancy unless definitely directed to do so by a doctor because it may cause problems in the unborn child or complications during delivery.
-Keep out of reach of children.
-In cause of overdose, get medical help or contact a Poison Control Center right away.
-Do not use if seal under bottle cap imprinted with sealed for your protection is broken or missing.
+Keep out of the reach of children.
+In case of overdose, get medical help or contact a Poison Control Center right away.
+Do not use if seal under bottle cap imprinted with Sealed for Your Protection is broken or missing.